DWZS/OZHY CHAN/ZEN DHARMA LINEAGE

 As a Senior Dharma Teacher (Master) in the lineage of the ZBOHY, he founded DWZS/OZHY and serves as « Head Priest » of the Sangha

-Shi Yao Xin has also been honored by receiving full ordination as a Chan/Zen Priest and Dharma Teacher in the Order of Engaged Buddhists (OEB) .
-He has been authorized to teach the Dharma as represented by OEB’s Prior ordaining lineage which is both Ch’an and Soto Zen, by Rev. Shi Shen-Xi Astor, and was conferred with the dharma name of Chang-Yao.
-He is also honored to serve as Sub-Prior of the Order of Engaged Buddhists.
+He studied and received ordination as a Chan/Zen Priest (Dharma Teacher) in the Order of Engaged Buddhists (OEB) .
+After years of study, he has been authorized to teach the Dharma as represented by Rev. Shi Shen-Xi Astor ordaining lineage which is both Ch’an Linji and Soto Zen and was conferred with the dharma name of Chang-Yao.

 YaoXin is also honored to deepen his study of Soto Zen Buddhism, since 2009, under Master Taigu Turlur, founder and guiding teacher of Blue Mountain White Clouds Hermitage

 One must note that the main Lineage of the “Zen Buddhist Order of Hsu-Yun”, in which Shi YaoXin received Transmission in 2015, is Linji/Rinzai.

 Yet, Yao Shakya was first ordained as a Priest by Ming Zhen Shakya in 2011.
 Ming Zhen being of both the Linji/Rinzai and the YunMen/Ummon Chan/Zen Lineage, the following account presents both a small account of the Dharma lives of Shi Jy Din (founder of the Zen Buddhist Order of Hsu-Yun and head of its Linji lineage) and Shi Fo Yuan (13th abbot of YunMen Si and inheritor of the YunMen Chan House, the second Chan master of MingZhen).